-Suitably qualified or, in line with the policy for Recognition of Prior Learning (RPL) of the higher education provider, someone with sufficient relevant experiential learning is eligible to participate on a full-time Level 8 ICT skills conversion course regardless of employment status and regardless of whether or not s/he is in receipt of income support.
 Tuition fees are waived for all successful applicants.
 The academic entry criteria for admission to courses funded through the initiative is determined by each participating higher education provider.
-However it is essential that applicants assigned a place are capable of attaining the requisite (level 8) proficiency in high-level ICT skills within one year.
+However, it is essential that applicants assigned a place are capable of attaining the requisite (level 8) proficiency in high-level ICT skills.

 Eligible DSP clients who are accepted on a course should immediately contact their local social welfare office and submit a completed BTEA-Springboard+ ICT conversion 2015 form which can be downloaded here.
 Participation on periods of work experience which are identified as an integral part of the course may also be pursued and supported under BTEA.

 If you are in receipt of other forms of income support from DSP such as the One Parent Family payment you should contact your local DSP office to confirm if you are eligible to participate on an ICT conversion course and retain your income support.